Copyright © December, 2010

 The terms “dispensationalism” and “dispensational theology” identify a particular way by which one divides the word of truth.
 This simplifies discussion just as does the use of the word “trinity.”
 However, to determine whether any biblical teaching is correct, one must study the Bible.
-One can, for example, explain the fate of Israel, Gentile nations, and the church without being called a “dispensationalist;” but he is in fact a dispensationalist by definition if he divides the word of God.
+One can, for example, explain the fate of Israel, Gentile nations, and the church without being called a “dispensationalist;” but he is in fact a dispensationalist by definition if he literally interprets Scripture which, without reasonable argument, tells of various dispensations in God’s dealings with mankind.
 Unfortunately, there are some “dispensationalists” who partially or totally falsely divide biblical teaching.
-A believer must, however, be careful to “study to shew [himself] approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
+A believer must be careful to “study to shew [himself] approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”

 - Every teaching on the Word of God—whether it be termed Dispensational Theology, Covenant Theology, or something else—should be carefully examined against Scripture as to its truth.
 For example, C. I. Scofield was a dispensationalist and his Commentaries on the Bible are very helpful in a serious study of the Word of God.
 However, he was wrong about many things in his footnotes, margin notes, and headnotes.
 Every believer is responsible to God to seek out the truth of the Bible.
 All resources one relies on in his study of God’s Word are to be tested by a careful study of the Word of God.
 Quotes from Scofield in these teachings indicates agreement unless otherwise indicated.